Best Microwave Oven Reviews – The Top Combi, Solo and Grill Microwaves of 2016

 If you’re looking for a new microwave – you’ve come to the right place!
 Either look around our reviews of 100s of models, or take a look at our top rated models in each category below.

-We review a range of different microwaves that are available in the UK.
-In all of our reviews we aim to be unbiased and provide an overview of the microwave’s features.
-We know that everyone has different requirements for a microwave, so we also try to include information about the type of kitchen each microwave is aimed at.
+If you want to buy a microwave oven, our aim is to help you make the right choice.
+All our reviews aim to provide an unbiased overview of a model’s features.
+We know everyone has different requirements, so we also try to include information about the type of kitchen each model is aimed at.

-There are three main categories of microwave – solo, grill and combi.
+There are three main categories – solo, grill and combi.
 Solo microwaves are the standard models that most people regularly use.
-Grill microwaves have all the features of a solo model, but include a grill for crisping and browning.
-Combi microwaves typically add a conventional oven to a grill microwave.
+Grill models have all the features of a solo, but include a grill for crisping and browning.
+Combi models typically add a conventional oven to a grill microwave.
 This allows for baking and roasting.

 For a list of all microwaves we’ve reviewed, including sortable columns of power, capacity, colour and brand, please visit this page.

 If you need more functionality, or if you’d like a model to replace a conventional oven, you’ll need to look at the combi section instead.

 Grill microwaves are often more expensive, but come with a grill for browning and crisping.
 They can be used for all the same tasks as a regular model, but are more versatile.
 Grill appliances are also usually more expensive.

 While grill models excel at cooking crispier foods, they can’t bake or roast like a combi microwave.

 Combi microwaves combine a regular microwave, grill and conventional oven into one handy package.
 They are the ultimate kitchen appliance, although the price often reflects this.
 Unlike grill and solo models, combination models can roast and bake food.

 If you only plan on using your microwave for reheating, grilling, basic cooking or defrosting, then a combi probably isn’t required.